Recon-Fuzz/recon-docs/src/extra/advanced.md

               vault.redeem(sharesReceived);
        }
 ```
+Although this is a simplified example we can see that maintaining separate handlers for each state-changing function makes our story much simpler to read.

 If you need to perform multiple state-changing operations to test a given property, consider making the function stateless as discussed in the [inlined fuzz properties](#inlined-fuzz-properties) section